Noise-induced Hearing loss

 How to Prevent Noise-Induced Hearing Loss

-Unlike other types of hearing loss (such as age-related hearing loss), NIHL can be preventable with some simple steps.
+Unlike some other types of hearing loss, NIHL is often preventable with a few simple precautions.

 Use of Hearing Protection

-Whenever you spend time in noisy environments, always use hearing protection such as ear defenders or ear plugs.
-They can help protect your hearing from loud noises produced by heavy machinery, concerts, and bars.
+If you spend time in noisy environments, wearing hearing protection such as ear defenders or earplugs can significantly reduce the risk of hearing damage.

 Limit Exposure to Loud Environments